-\input-context\
+input-context Variable

 Summary: The current input context.
 This will be a list, each element of which corresponds to a single call to with-input-context.
-The first element of the list is the context established by the most recent call to with-input-context.
+The first element of the list is the context established by the most recent call to with-input-context, and the last element is the least recent call to with-input-context.
 This ordering of input contexts is called "nesting".